OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 > Server Side Includes (SSI) is a simple interpreted server-side scripting
 > language used almost exclusively for the World Wide Web.

-For my use case, this means that I can have the server dynamically *build* a HTML file before sending it of to be displayed in the users browser.
+For my use case, this means that I can have the server dynamically *build* a HTML file before sending it of to be displayed in the user's browser.

 Here's an example: